GiordanoT/GiordanoT/README.md

 <div align='center'>
     <b>Welcome to my page!</b><br><br>
     <i>
-        I'm Giordano Tinella, a Master's student specializing in Advanced Software Engineering with a focus on Model-Driven Engineering (MDE).
+        I'm <b>Giordano Tinella</b>, a Master's student specializing in Advanced Software Engineering with a focus on Model-Driven Engineering (MDE).
 I primarily work with TypeScript and React to develop dynamic web applications.
 I'm passionate about exploring innovative solutions to real-world problems and constantly seek to expand my knowledge in software engineering.
     </i>
 </div>
 <h2>Main Languages</h2>